Forged from a tradition of excellence in engineering

 That simple experiment revealed the inherent inefficiencies of the traditional staircase.
 For every step, only half of each tread was used with the pattern alternating from left to right.
 J.M. realized that he could build a safer, more compact stair design by removing the unused half of each tread, providing a straight, direct line from one tread to the next.

-The change in design resulted in the spacesaving Lapeyre® stair, a unique alternating tread staircase that provides more usable tread depth than vertical ladders.
-This pragmatic arrangement allows for comfortable and secure faceforward descents at steep angles while minimizing the overall footprint of the traditional staircase.
+The change in design resulted in the space-saving Lapeyre Stair alternating tread stair, a space-saving staircase that provides more usable tread depth than vertical ladders.
+The innovative design allows for comfortable and secure forward-facing descents at steep angles while minimizing the overall footprint over a traditional staircase.

-Today, more than 40,000 spacesaving Lapeyre® stairs are in use around the world, allowing workers to easily and safely access crossovers, catwalks, and other tight spots that don’t permit the use of conventional staircases.
+More than 40,000 Lapeyre Stair alternating tread stairs are in use around the world today, allowing workers to easily and safely access crossovers, catwalks, and other tight spots that do not permit the use of conventional staircases.